 - 1. Students should log onto Blackboard and access this course at least 3 times a week to keep on track with assignments.
-And do the assignments by each due date.
-There are 4 daily assignments each day with an exam at the end of the application (Word, Excel, Access, PowerPoint) - 2.
+And do the assignments by each due date so it does not become overwhelming to catch up. - 2.
 Cheating of any kind will not be tolerated. - 3.
 Internet Usage Students are expected to use proper net etiquette while participating in course emails, assignment submissions, and online discussions. - 4.
 Students should turn assignments in by the posted due date and time.
-Late work is accepted until a week after the unit exam but not encouraged.
-All assignments and tests will close one week after the unit is over by one week. - 5.
-If you wish to drop a course, the student is responsible for initiating and completing the drop process.
+Late work is accepted until ONE WEEK AFTER THE LAST UNIT ASSIGNMENT, but not encouraged.
+The due dates are to keep you on track to a successful finish. - 5.
+If you wish to drop a course, the student is responsible for initiating and completing the drop process before the date stated in the LIT Academic Calendar.
 If you stop coming to class and fail to drop the course, you will earn an 'F' in the course. - 6.
-Exams are timed. - 7.
-Grades will be posted under the Grades icon on the class gradebook. - If you need to contact the instructor, you can use the e-mail link in Blackboard, or my LIT e-mail at sbcarson@lit.edu.
-Your e-mail will be answered within 24 hours Monday Thursday and within 72 hours Friday Sunday. - 9.
-All assignments will be completed using the link in Blackboard.
-Assignment may NOT be submitted via email.
-All due dates will be posted in Blackboard. - 10.
-The access code is mandatory.
-A student not acquiring these mandatory materials will not be able to PASS this course because 100 % of the material MUST be completed through the McGraw-Hill Simbook.
+Exams are timed.
+Major Unit Exams are not timed. - 7.
+Grades will be posted under the Grades icon on the class gradebook.
+All grades are automatically graded and posted.
+If you see a missing grade, please email me to call it to my attention so I can correct it after the initial 24 hours of completing the assignment. - 8.
+If you need to contact the instructor, my LIT e-mail is sbcarson@lit.edu.
+Your e-mail will be answered within 24 hours Monday Thursday and within 72 hours Friday Sunday.
+Be sure to include specific details and your section number, which chapter, assignment, and question you are working on.
+It is always extra helpful if you can include screenshots so I can see what you are referring to.